Gravity knife

-A gravity knife is a knife with a blade contained in its handle, and that opens its blade through the force of gravity.
+A gravity knife is a knife with a blade contained in its handle, which opens its blade through the force of gravity.
 This mechanism of opening is fundamentally different from the switchblade, which extends its spring-propelled blade automatically upon the push of a button, switch, or fulcrum lever.
-The main purpose of gravity opening is that it allows opening and closing to be done one handed, in situations where the other hand is occupied.
-Hence, historically they have been issued to parachutists to cut off caught lines, such as lines tangled in trees, a major potential use of the gravity knife.
+The main purpose of gravity opening is to allow opening and closing to be done with one hand, in situations where the other is occupied.
+Hence, historically, parachutists have been issued them to cut off caught lines, such as lines tangled in trees, a major potential use of the gravity knife.

 The gravity knife uses a button, trigger, or fulcrum lever to release the blade from both the open and the closed positions, and may use a side-folding or telescoping (out-the-front, or OTF) blade.
-While most military gravity knives utilize a locking blade design, other types may not mechanically lock open but rely instead upon friction to wedge the rear section of the blade against the interior of the handle.
+While most military gravity knives utilize a locking blade design, other types may not mechanically lock open but rely instead upon friction to wedge the blade's rear section against the handle's interior.
 Factory-made gravity knives have various types of buttons, triggers, and fulcrum levers, which usually are used to release the blade from both the open and the closed positions.